petersulyok/smfc/README.md

 Lower Critical
 ```

-Originally, this chapter was created Super Micro X10-X11 motherboards, but can be easily adopted to X13 motherboards as well (see more details in #33).
+Originally, this chapter was created for Super Micro X10-X11 motherboards, but can be easily adopted to X13 motherboards as well (see more details in #33).

 Like many other utilities (created by NAS and home server community), `smfc` also uses **IPMI FULL mode** for fan control, where all fans in the zone:

    1. initially configured to full speed (100%)
    2. then their speed can be safely configured in `[Lower Critical, Upper Critical]` interval
-   3. if any fan speed oversteps either `Lower Critical` or `Upper Critical` threshold then IPMI will generate an _assertion event_ and will set the all fan speeds back to 100% in the zone
+   3. if any fan speed oversteps either `Lower Critical` or `Upper Critical` threshold then IPMI will generate an _assertion event_ and will set all fan speeds back to 100% in the zone

 Please also consider the fact that **fans are mechanical devices, their rotational speed is not stable** (it could be fluctuating).
 To avoid IPMI's assertion mechanism described here please follow the next steps:

   1. Per fan: check the minimum and maximum rotational speeds of your fan on its vendor website
   2. Per fan: configure proper IMPI sensor thresholds adjusted to the fan speed interval
-  3. Per zone: define safe `min_level`/`max_level` values for `smfc` respecting the variance of the all fans in the IPMI zone (it could take several iterations and adjustments)
+  3. Per zone: define safe `min_level`/`max_level` values for `smfc` respecting the variance of all fans in the IPMI zone (it could take several iterations and adjustments)

 <img src="https://github.com/petersulyok/smfc/raw/main/doc/ipmi_sensor_threshold.png" align="center" width="600">